The Caterpillar's Struggle

 Other than the story, let us hear some expert advice on will so that one day we all fly like our champion butterfly.

-“To increase willpower, connect with the reason you are doing this task.
-Clearly understanding exactly how this task will help you – and also understanding what bad outcomes might happen if you avoid the task, will make it easy to achieve it.
-The problem comes in when we are doing tasks because others have told us to, or we think we “should,” but we aren’t understanding the direct cause-and-effect benefit of doing the task.
+“To increase willpower, connect with why you are doing this task.
+Clearly understanding exactly how this task will help you and what bad outcomes might happen if you avoid the task will make it easy to achieve.
+The problem occurs when we are doing tasks because others have told us to, or we think we “should,” but we don’t understand the direct cause-and-effect benefit of doing the task.
 We can feel like, “I know I should do this, but I just don’t want to,” and then endlessly procrastinate.

-For example, maybe a family member tells you to keep your house cleaner.
+For example, a family member may tell you to clean your house.
 You don’t want to bother and feel resentment and annoyance when you think about cleaning.
-However, if you think it through, and list all the benefits for yourself of having a clean house– perhaps getting to enjoy your own house fully, having others over for dinner or parties, not being embarrassed if a friend drops by unexpectedly – as well as the possible bad outcomes for keeping things a mess: mold growing on dishes, attracting bugs and having to pay for an exterminator, not being able to find important items, it will be easy to see how this benefits you directly, regardless of the opinions of others.
+However, if you think it through and list all the benefits for yourself of having a clean house– perhaps getting to enjoy your own house fully, having others over for dinner or parties, not being embarrassed if a friend drops by unexpectedly – as well as the possible bad outcomes for keeping things a mess: mold growing on dishes, attracting bugs and having to pay for an exterminator, not being able to find essential items, it will be easy to see how this benefits you directly, regardless of the opinions of others.

-When you feel a clear connection with a good outcome for yourself, as well as avoiding bad outcomes, it’s very easy to do that cleaning.
+When you feel a clear connection with a good outcome for yourself and avoid bad outcomes, it’s straightforward to do that cleaning.
 The same applies to work, starting a business, friendships, and relationships.
-Often, we just haven’t yet thought about the cause-and-effect outcomes of various actions, and this makes it hard to find motivation.
+Often, we just haven’t thought about the cause-and-effect outcomes of various actions, making it hard to find motivation.

 Another example is, let’s say you run a small business and do the cleaning yourself in the office because you are still struggling financially.
 You know you should empty your trash can full of papers at the end of the day, but you feel lazy and don’t want to.
-You let the bin overflow, and your employees notice this, and also don’t empty their trash cans either.
-Then, a potential investor shows up one day, and while on an office tour, notices the overflowing bins.
+You let the bin overflow, and your employees notice this.
+They also don’t empty their trash cans either.
+Then, a potential investor shows up one day and notices the overflowing bins while on an office tour.

-The investor wonders if the business is not being run well, since they don’t even have time to empty their trash cans and questions if there are workflow problems.
+The investor wonders if the business is not being run well since they don’t even have time to empty their trash cans and questions if there are workflow problems.
 They decide not to invest.
 This is just one example of a bad possible outcome.
-Keeping these possibilities in mind makes it a lot easier to find the motivation to empty all of the trash bins.
+Keeping these possibilities in mind makes it much easier to find the motivation to empty all trash bins.
 On the flip side, if the office is sparkling clean when potential investors or clients drop by, they will likely get a positive impression and be more likely to want to work together.
-The excitement of growing the business (and no longer struggling financially) can motivate you to do this otherwise boring task that seems unimportant and boring otherwise.
+The excitement of growing the business (and no longer struggling financially) can motivate you to do this otherwise tedious task that seems unimportant and uninteresting.

-I used the example of cleaning above, but the same is true for any task.
-Whether it is an excel spreadsheet for a business you are building that you are putting off, proofreading an essay for school, running errands, keeping a promise to a friend or family member, researching recipes to start cooking healthy meals, exercising – in any area of your life, a boring task becomes important and meaningful the minute you understand the potential benefits to yourself as well as the potential bad outcomes you want to avoid.”
+I used the cleaning example above, but the same is true for any task.
+Whether it is an Excel spreadsheet for a business you are building that you are putting off, proofreading an essay for school, running errands, keeping a promise to a friend or family member, researching recipes to start cooking healthy meals, exercising – in any area of your life, a tedious task becomes essential and meaningful the minute you understand the potential benefits to yourself as well as the potential bad outcomes you want to avoid.”

-When we quiet our mind’s chit-chats ( which are mostly conditioned/ programmed by our human societies/ traditions/ cultures/ shoulds and have to), our true Self emerges.
+Our true Self emerges when we quiet our mind’s chit-chats (mainly conditioned/ programmed by our human societies/ traditions/ cultures/ shoulds and have to).

-Finding that True essence of ourselves free from the nay says, or conditions of external influences become the main task of your willpower. that is just the first step. our heart/ passion/ true joy pinpoints the direction of our will.
+Finding that True essence of ourselves free from the nay says or conditions of external influences becomes the main task of your willpower.
+That is just the first step.
+Our heart/ passion/ true joy pinpoints the direction of our will.
 If the direction is right/ suitable to our Soul, the will free flows.

 Our wills are nurtured by patience.
 We do not need to race.
 We are programmed to race against others by competition.
-There is no competition. there is only a natural unfolding of who we are from within.
+There is no competition.
+There is only a natural unfolding of who we are from within.
 Much like a Jacaranda tree’s blooming and growing.
-When a tree grows, it cares not whether other trees around it grows faster than itself or not.
-When the season is right, the timing, weather, temperature, and needed five elements ( fire, air, water, earth, and love ) are present, the tree has its innate knowing deeply encoded into itself, its buds stretch, its branches expand and it blooms.
+When a tree grows, it does not know whether other trees around it grow faster than itself or not.
+When the season is correct, the timing, weather, temperature, and five needed elements ( fire, air, water, earth, and love ) are present; the tree has its innate knowing deeply encoded into itself, its buds stretch, its branches expand, and it blooms.

 It expresses itself and evolves.
-If you are a jacaranda tree, enjoy and embrace being a jacaranda! do not worry about racing against a wattle tree for blooming.
+If you are a jacaranda tree, enjoy and embrace being a jacaranda!
+Do not worry about racing against a wattle tree for blooming.
 Always look within first.
-Be proud to be a jacaranda tree even if the whole world knows nothing about the jacaranda tree.
-When we do things because we are expressing the highest version in the grandest vision of who we truly are, our will freely flow endlessly and joyfully!
-Namaste, Li-Ing Wu Beautiful Shining Jade”
+Be proud to be a jacaranda tree, even if the whole world knows nothing about it.
+When we do things because we express the highest version of who we are in our grandest vision, our will flow joylessly and joyfully!”

 “Always be independent emotionally, psychologically, socially, and financially.